 - Entertainment Starter - 70+ free-to-air channels.
 Includes all the usual BBC, ITV, and Channel 4 families, as well as entertainment like Dave and Challenge, news, lots of radio, and 14 HD channels.

 - Entertainment Plus - All of the above, plus 25 extra entertainment channels, including Comedy Central, Discovery, and Eurosport.

 - Total Entertainment - All of the above plus even more channels - including 13 HD and nine kids' TV ones - and the opportunity to add BT Sport Ultra HD.

 You’ve also got the option to add Bolt-ons for even more channels.
 There’s Sky Cinema for the movie buff, Sky Sports 1 and 2 for the armchair athlete, HD Extra to make the most of your HD telly, and more.
 And don't forget BT Sport - free with any package until August 2017.

 Have a gander at our full guide to BT TV channels for the complete lowdown.

 What’s good about BT YouView?

-- Widely available - YouView is available almost anywhere, and BT has the widest availability of all UK providers (though it’s always best to use our postcode checker anyway)
+- Widely available - YouView is available almost anywhere, and BT broadband has the widest availability of all UK providers (though it’s always best to use our postcode checker anyway)